osg-htc/docs/docs/other/gsissh.md

 [root@server]# yum install lcmaps lcas-lcmaps-gt4-interface
 ```

-Finally, you'll need to modify `/etc/lcmaps.db` so that the `gumsclient` entry has the correct endpoint for your gums server.
+Finally, you'll need to modify `/etc/lcmaps.db` so that the `gumsclient` entry has the correct endpoint for your gums
+server.

 Using GSI OpenSSH
 ------------------

+The following table gives the commands needed to start, stop, enable, and disable GSI OpenSSH.

 | To...                                   | On EL6, run the command...   | On EL7, run the command...                      |
 | :-------------------------------------- | :--------------------------- | :--------------------------------------------   |